idajikuu/Hackathon-AI-2023/README.md

 <h2> 2- Preprocessing </h2>
+ For a better read into our data we do some basic visualization of character count and word frequency to get an idea on the bias of the text generator.

  Removing punctuations and numbers for textual captions also resizing images to a more unified and standard size 512*512 for a better model accuracy.